brendanc490/WebVR-Test-Patterns/Custom/README.md

 ### Uploading a Pattern
 A single pattern can be uploaded to the current pattern.
 If a file containing multiple patterns is uploaded, it will be rejected.

+### Uploading images
+Image files are treated as entity textures.
+Here are the steps on how to properly upload these files.

+1. Add a plane to a scene.
+Planes are the only entities that can be textured.
+2. Click the edit entity toggle and locate the input for textures labeled "Upload your textures here."
+Any number of files can be uploaded here.
+Images uploaded will be available as textures in the dropdown labeled "Texture".
+3. Select the desired texture from the "Texture" dropdown.
+Selecting a texture will automatically resize the plane to the images aspect ratio.
+To retain the original image colors, set the plane color to be white.

 ### Adding Entities
 ![plot](../Images/custom.PNG)